Exclusive: Deutsche Telekom looked at bidding for KPN in 2014 - sources

 | FRANKFURT/LONDON

-FRANKFURT/LONDON Deutsche Telekom (DTEGn.DE) considered making a takeover bid for Dutch rival KPN (KPN.AS) in 2014, with a view to expanding in neighbouring countries, sources familiar with the matter said.
+FRANKFURT/LONDON Deutsche Telekom considered making a takeover bid for Dutch rival KPN in 2014, with a view to expanding in neighboring countries, sources familiar with the matter said.

 With opinion split on whether the German telecoms group might revive its interest, three sources said it actively explored an offer in the autumn.

-It then put the project on hold to concentrate on the sale of the UK's biggest mobile network operator EE, jointly owned with Orange (ORAN.PA), to BT Group (BT.L).
+It then put the project on hold to concentrate on the sale of the UK's biggest mobile network operator EE, jointly owned with Orange, to BT Group.

 "Once the EE deal is closed Deutsche Telekom may revive the project," one of the sources said, adding that it was unclear if or when that might be.
 The EE deal is expected to close by the end of the year.